 You can use our Mortgage Repayment Calculator to estimate repayments and interest charges over the life of a loan.
 You can also use the calculator to check the effect that extra repayments could have on your home loan.

 Let’s start at the basics.
 Equity is the difference between the current value of your home and how much you owe on it.
 So, if your home is worth $500,000 and you still owe $200,000, your total equity is $300,000.

 Borrowing against the equity you have in your home can be a smart way to make your money work for you and fund a variety of purchases, including another property.
-However, there is a variety of factors impacting on what your equity can do for you.
+However, there are a variety of factors impacting what your equity can do for you.

 Banks will typically allow you to borrow up to 80% of the value of your home.